Fulton Financial (FULT)

 New regulation after the 2008 financial crisis requires that all firms must maintain a Tier 1 capital ratio greater than 4.5%.
 On top of this, there are additional buffers based on scale, risk profile, and other regulatory classifications, so that at the end of the day, firms generally must maintain a 7-10% ratio at minimum.

-Over the last five years, Fulton Financial has averaged an ROE of 10.6%, impressive for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This is a bright spot for Fulton Financial.
+Over the last five years, Fulton Financial has averaged an ROE of 10.8%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.

-11. Key Takeaways from Fulton Financial’s Q3 Results
+10. Key Takeaways from Fulton Financial’s Q4 Results

 It was good to see Fulton Financial beat analysts’ EPS expectations this quarter.
-We were also glad its revenue outperformed Wall Street’s estimates.
-Zooming out, we think this was a good print with some key areas of upside.
-The stock remained flat at $17.88 immediately after reporting.
+Zooming out, we think this was a decent quarter.
+The stock traded up 1.7% to $20.86 immediately after reporting.

-Fulton Financial’s P/B ratio based on the next 12 months is 1x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're pretty confident there are superior stocks to buy right now.
+Fulton Financial’s P/B ratio based on the next 12 months is 1.1x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're pretty confident there are more exciting stocks to buy at the moment.